splunk/observability-workshop/content/en/other/opentelemetry-collector/8-develop/3-component.md

 ## Component Review

-To recap the type of component we will need in order to capture metrics from Jenkins:
+To recap the type of component we will need to capture metrics from Jenkins:

 {{% tabs %}}
 {{% tab title="Extension" %}}